GLP-1T:

 and Research Explained

-Tirzepatide is a groundbreaking dual-acting peptide therapy that targets both glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptors.
+GLP-1T is a groundbreaking dual-acting peptide therapy that targets both glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptors.
 This dual mechanism enhances blood sugar control, promotes weight loss, and improves metabolic health.

 GLP-1 Analogue